 Workflow Panels

-This section describes various tasks related to application workflow panels.
+This section describes various tasks related to the creation, the configuration, and the usage of workflow panels in a WebUI application.

 Important